LanceMcCarthy/akeyless-extension-azdo/docs/getting-started.md

 Let me take you through setting each up.

 > [!NOTE]
-> You may have some of these items alreadt.
+> You may have some of these items already.
 For example, #1 is a very common thing to already have available to your pipeline.
 Feel free to skip any "create a new" steps, but just make sure the configuration of the existing item matches the requirements.

 ## Azure Setup